-Section 3 - The Governance Framework A. Behaving with integrity, demonstrating strong commitment to ethical values, and respecting the rule of law Behaving with Integrity Shaping our Future Together - Our medium-term plan 2019-20 to 2021-22.
+Section 3 - The Governance Framework A. Behaving with integrity, demonstrating strong commitment to ethical values, and respecting the rule of law The Council's Commitment of Good Governance How the Council meets these principles Where you can see Governance in action Behaving with Integrity Shaping our Future Together - Our medium-term plan 2019-20 to 2021-22.
 The Plan sets out our financial and delivery plans for the next three years.
 This plan incorporates the Council Plan.
 It explains the challenges and opportunities facing the council and city.
 The plan is structured around five priority themes: Employment: creating more and better jobs Education and Skills: the best learning opportunities for all Environment: a clean, green and safe Newcastle Health and Social Care: a healthy, caring city Housing: building more and better homes The Council Plan We hold Policy Cabinet meetings on each of the five key themed priorities, providing an update on what we're doing, the key challenges for the city and hearing views from partners and residents.
 The Council has a zero-tolerance approach towards fraud Policy Cabinet Meetings and Agenda and corruption.
 Administration of the Council's policies on anti-fraud and corruption, and anti-money laundering is undertaken by the Fraud Unit in Internal Audit.
 Policy statement on fraud and corruption Anti-money laundering policy

-• The City Council is committed to the highest possible standards of openness, probity and accountability.
-We ensure that there are effective arrangements for "Whistle- blowing" with reporting to the Monitoring Officer and for receiving and investigating complaints from the public.
+The City Council is committed to the highest possible standards of openness, probity and accountability.
+We ensure that there are effective arrangements for "Whistleblowing" with reporting to the Monitoring Officer and for receiving and investigating complaints from the public.
 The policy makes it clear that you can do so without fear of victimization, subsequent discrimination or disadvantage.

+Policy for confidential reporting of concerns

+Code of conduct for members

-Policy for confidential reporting of concerns • All Members' and co-opted Members of the Council are required by law to complete a declaration of interests form to register their financial and other interests that could potentially conflict with their role as a local councillor.
+All Members' and co-opted Members of the Council are required by law to complete a declaration of interests form to register their financial and other interests that could potentially conflict with their role as a local councillor.
 They are also required to declare any interests at the start of any council meeting.

-Members' Declaration of Interests • A register of Members Interests, in which Members' disclosable pecuniary interest, personal interests and prejudicial interests (as defined in the Member Code of Conduct) are registered.
+Members' Declaration of Interests

+A register of Members Interests, in which Members' disclosable pecuniary interest, personal interests and prejudicial interests (as defined in the Member Code of Conduct) are registered.
 This includes gifts and hospitality received by elected Members.

+Registration of Gifts and Hospitality 2018/19 (agenda Item 4).

+DN: Add updated July report link

-Registration of Gifts and Hospitality 2018/19 (agenda Item 4). • Guidance is provided for Members on the procedures for interest, gifts and hospitality and has been published in Standards Committee report July 2020. • Our Employee Code of Conduct sets the standards of conduct that the Council expects of its employees in the performance of their duties.
+Guidance is provided for Members on the procedures for interest, gifts and hospitality and has been published in Standards Committee report July 2020.

+DN: Add Standards Committee July report link

+Our Employee Code of Conduct sets the standards of conduct that the Council expects of its employees in the performance of their duties.

 Employee Code of Conduct